stan-dev/ci-scripts/docs/README.md

 # Build agents

 See [agents](agents.md) for more detail about our agents and their spefications.
+We currently have:
+ - 2x MacOS
+ - 2x Windows
+ - 2x Linux
+ - On-Demand EC2 instances for Linux
+ - On-Demand EC2 instances for Windows

 # Current jobs